 Funny side note: my biggest hang up with Ellie’s name was that I imagined Ellie as a blonde, or a lighter haired little girl.
 And I assumed that I would have a black-haired child and “Ellie” just didn’t strike me as a dark haired kid’s name.
 Well, somehow I ended up with a dirty-blonde-haired child who the name Ellie suits just perfectly!
 Ha!

 It was similar – but harder – with “baby sister” the second time around.
 Hence why she is STILL referred to most often by the baby sister title.
 Again, it was at 14 weeks (when we found out she was another she) that we started talking names and Chris threw out Layla.
 It took another few weeks before it became the front runner.
 And really it only stayed there because everything we came up with didn’t quite edge it out.

 I still could never refer to either daughter as their selected name until I met them.
 I guess I just wanted to SEE them first, to SENSE them, before officially assigning them a name.
 It’s probably just my nature – I’m generally pretty cautious, preparing for all the possibilities, not ever claiming 100% because anything can happen.
 And I tend to overthink, to not take big decisions lightly – and yea, naming your child is kinda a big deal!

 When naming the girls, there were a couple milestones in my process of committing:

-1 – Telling our families (this happened relatively early and they started using the name to refer to unborn baby way more comfortably and often than I ever did!)
+1 – Telling our families.
+This happened relatively early with both babies.
+They started using the name to refer to the unborn baby way more comfortably and often than I ever did!

 2 – On our baby moon in Mexico, we wrote Ellie’s name in the sand.
 Sounds silly but that was a huge step and one that made me feel pretty committed!
 When we were in Florida during the second pregnancy, we decided to do the same with Layla’s name.
 I think that was the exact moment it stuck for me.